 |Lurch poses with his latest catch.|

 Playmates released an unsuccessful line of figures based on the show in 1992, making only six figures of the family members (excluding Wednesday) before it was cancelled.
 The video game Pugsley’s Scavenger Hunt was released by Ocean Software for the Super NES and NES, with Enigma Variations Ltd. releasing the Game Boy version (although the NES and Game Boy versions were just The Addams Family game reworked with Pugsley as the playable character).
 Golden Books also released a sticker fun book and a Sight N’ Sound book based on “Sir Pugsley”.

 It wouldn’t be long before the Addamses returned to television, as Warner Bros. released a direct-to-video movie called Addams Family Reunion in 1998 that served as a pilot for a new live-action show, The New Addams Family.
 Despite only running a year, the series ran one episode longer than the original.
 In 2010, a stop-motion animated film from Illumination Entertainment failed to be produced, but a musical version of the franchise hit Broadway.
-In 2019, Metro-Goldwyn-Mayer, the current rights holders of the property, released a new animated movie through Universal Pictures.
+In 2019, Metro-Goldwyn-Mayer, the current rights holders of the property, released a new animated movie through Universal Pictures with a sequel arriving in 2021.
 Although we won’t likely see another Saturday incarnation of these creepy and kooky characters, chances are The Addams Family will find a way to stay unburied.